moliver28/research-handbook/content/handbook/marketing/developer-relations/contributor-success/innovation-pitch-competition.md

 * Participants needed to be the legal age of majority in country of residence
 * Companies/professional organizations were excluded from participation
-* Specific countries/territories excluded: Belarus, Brazil, Cambodia, China, Crimea, Cuba, Islamic Republic of Iran, Democratic People's Republic of Korea, Myanmar,Quebec, Russia, Syrian Arab Republic, Ukraine and Venezuela.
+* Specific countries/territories excluded: Belarus, Brazil, Cambodia, China, Crimea, Cuba, Islamic Republic of Iran, Democratic People's Republic of Korea, Myanmar, Quebec, Russia, Syrian Arab Republic, Ukraine and Venezuela.

 ## Timeline